Asterix and the Golden Sickle: Plot summary

 One day in the forest outside the village of rebel Gauls in Armorica, Druid Getafix breaks his golden sickle.
 He explains to the villagers that this will prevent him attending the annual conference of druids, as well as making the magic potion that provides their superhuman strength to resist the Romans.
 Determined to resolve his dilema, Asterix and his friend Obelix vow to travel to Lutetia (the predecessor of present-day Paris), ands secure a new golden sickle from Obelix's cousin Metallurgix, a renowned sicklesmith.
 On the journey to the city, the pair learn that Lutetia is currently suffering a shortage of golden sickles for unknown reasons.

 Upon arriving in the city, Asterix and Obelix learn that Metallurgix has gone missing, and decide to spend the next day searching for information.
 This causes them to encounter Clovogarlix, a local rogue, who brings them to a club run by his superior, Navishtrix.
 After refusing to buy a golden sickle from him at an exorbitant price, the pair are forced to fight off Navishtrix's men.
 When the Romans raid the club, Navhistrix and Clovogarlix escape, while Asterix and Obelix are promptly arrested for their actions.
 When brought before the city's prefect, Surplus Dairyprodus, they are surprised when he releases them for providing him with good entertainment.
 As they leave his palace, his centurion informs the pair that Metallurgix may have been kidnapped by sickle traffickers, who have taken advantage of the sickle shortage in Lutetia.

 Continuing their investigation, the pair track down Clovogarlix's house to search it for clues, but are arrested by the Romans again and thrown into jail.
-To their surprise, they encounter a drunkard in their cell who reveals that Navishtrix has a hideout in the Boulogne forest.
+To their surprise, they encounter a drunkard in their cell who reveals that Navishtrix has a hideout concealed by a dolmen in the Boulogne forest.
 After Dairyprodus releases the Gauls once again, they head to the forest and find a trapdoor to an underground hideout, which contains a vast hoard of golden sickles.
 Before they can explore further, Navishtrix discovers them, and orders his men to apprehend them as he escapes.
 Following the fight, the pair interrogate Clovogarlix, who admits his boss is working for someone else.
 Tracking down Navishtrix, which results in another run-in with the Romans, the pair are shocked to discover the mastermind behind the sickle shortage is Dairyprodus.

 The prefect freely confesses to them and his centurion that he did so for his own amusement, sponsoring Navishtrix's illegal sickle operation.
 Dairyprodus and Navishtrix are arrested, while Asterix and Obelix are released.
 Learning Metallurgix had been held in the prefect's dungeon, the pair rescue him, whereupon he greatly rewards them with one of his best golden sickles for Getafix.
 With this in hand, the pair return home to their village, which holds a banquet to celebrate the success of their adventure.